bustardcelly/as3couchdb-air/bin/README.markdown

 ## standalone

-The standalone bin contains the library SWC and optimized SWF that can be added to the library of a project without the need of having the dependant [http://github.com/bustardcelly/as3couchdb/]as3couchdb library and any other ancillary SWC libraries
+The standalone bin contains the library SWC and optimized SWF that can be added to the library of a project without the need of having the dependant [as3couchdb](http://github.com/bustardcelly/as3couchdb/) library and any other ancillary SWC libraries
 (as3corelib, as3crypto, as3httpclientlib) included in the project library.
-The standalone [http://github.com/bustardcelly/as3couchdb/tree/master/bin/standalone/]as3couchdb-air swc, compiles in the as3couchdb standalone library.
+The standalone [as3couchdb-air swc](http://github.com/bustardcelly/as3couchdb/tree/master/bin/standalone/), compiles in the as3couchdb standalone library.
 As such, the file size for the standalone SWC is higher than the external library, as it has dependencies compiled in.
 If you are not worried about file size and/or you do not want to manage dependencies in your project library, use the standalone SWC or SWF.